Last Updated on January 12, 2023

 2014 Member, National Alcohol Beverage Control Association, Alexandria, VA

 2012 Diploma in Hospitality Management, Chicago Community College, Chicago, IL

 Course Curriculum: Menu Planning, Point of Sale (POS) Systems, Customer Satisfaction, Dining Room Set Up, Marketing and Sales

 Working as a Restaurant Manager will require you to apply a combination of core technical and personal skills on a daily basis.
 Technical skills are developed through knowledge and training, which are both trainable and quantifiable.
 Personal attributes or soft skills are related to your personality, locus of control, and how you respond to external triggers in the environment around you.
 Your leadership competencies will be under scrutiny, so make sure that you include them into your soft skills section too.
 As a Restaurant Manager, you will be responsible for the general management and operation of the establishment.
 You will have a long array of people to manage from kitchen staff to servers, bartenders, front desk hosts, cleaners, and admin staff.

-Using a skills matrix is a good idea to provide a birds-eye view of your hard and soft skills for hiring managers to view in an instant.
+Using a skill’s matrix is a good idea to provide a bird's-eye view of your hard and soft skills for hiring managers to view instantly.
 Remember to garnish other sections of your resume by mentioning some of the soft and hard skills listed in the matrix to reinforce your message.

 |Core Technical Skills||Personal Attributes|

 |Point of Sale Systems (Breadcrumbs, TouchBistor)||Attention to Detail|